 Don’t use your phone while charging

-When you use the phone while it is charging, a portion of the battery is consumed in order to keep the phone functional, resulting in the battery charging at a slower rate.
-Also, the time of the charge is based on the apps that you are using while charging.
+When you use the phone while it is charging, a portion of the battery is consumed in order to keep the phone functional, resulting in the device’s battery charging at a slower rate.
+Also, the charging time is based on the apps that you are using while charging.
 When a resource-intensive app, such as a game, is running, the charging process takes longer to complete compared to a non-resource-intensive app.
 Furthermore, using the phone while it is charging causes the phone to heat up.
 As previously mentioned, heat has a negative impact on lithium-ion batteries; consequently, you should avoid using the phone while charging.

 Choose wired charging over wireless charging